Narrative Workshop Notes

 First I drew the concept of “circle of expectation”.
 For any suggestion or location the audience has an expectation of what might happen.
 As the action continues this circle gets smaller.
 Suggestions from outside this circle can be disappointing, while obvious ones from within are rewarding.

 I stated that the current circle of expectation was infinitely wide.
 I asked for a suggestion (Manchester) and then I drew a circle to show the new circle of expectation.
-I then asked for suggestions of what was expected from Manchester – and got The Haccienda night club, then disco balls, mirrors, shell suits, smoking, DJs, drugged up ladies, conflict on the dance floor.
+I then asked for suggestions of what was expected from Manchester – and got The Hacienda night club, then disco balls, mirrors, shell suits, smoking, DJs, drugged up ladies, conflict on the dance floor.
 This started to tell a story just from constantly being obvious and choosing what was expected.

 I next drew a big circle and then around the circle I wrote the following things in order: